Chart Color Schemes

 Cranbourne East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates, the estimated population of Cranbourne East as of Nov 2025 is around 28,468.
-This reflects an increase of 3,789 people since the 2021 Census, which reported a population of 24,679.
-The change is inferred from AreaSearch's estimated resident population of 28,263 as of June 2024 and an additional 544 validated new addresses since the Census date.
-This equates to a density ratio of 2,146 persons per square kilometer, above the national average assessed by AreaSearch.
-Cranbourne East's growth rate of 15.4% since the 2021 census exceeded both the national average (8.9%) and state average.
-Natural growth contributed approximately 41.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+The population of Cranbourne East statistical area as of November 2025 is estimated at around 28,813 people.
+This reflects an increase of 4,134 people since the 2021 Census, which reported a population of 24,679 people in the Cranbourne East (SA2).
+The change is inferred from the resident population of 28,696 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 544 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,172 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Cranbourne East's growth rate of 16.8% since the 2021 census exceeded the national average (9.7%) and the state average, marking it as a growth leader in the region.
+Natural growth contributed approximately 41.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 17,378 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 59.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 17,226 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 57.2% in total over the 17 years.

 Frequently Asked Questions - Population